winkj/air-quality-demo/README.md

 This is a demo project showing the integration of Sensirion's environmental sensors with Cypress WICED SDK devices, using http://thingsboard.io as an online dashboard.
 Sensors used are the SHTC1 temperature humidity sensor and SGP30 air quality sensor as well as the SPS30 particulate matter sensor.

-The demo is prepared for the ```CK8CKIT-062-WIFI-BT``` reference design, but it should work with all WICED SDK devices with minor modifications.
+The demo is prepared to work on any WICED SDK device, requiring only adjustments to the inital configuration.

 This tutorial assumes that the user is familiar with Cypress' WICED Studio, and Thingsboard.
 For questions on how to use these tools, please check their respective documentation.